 When you purchase plants for your home landscape, be sure to look for healthy, well-grown plants.
-Don’t forget to add 2-3 inches of compost or mulch to the surface of the soil after planting and before covering with granite or rock (keep the mulch a few inches away from the stem or tree trunk).
+Don’t forget to add 2-3 inches of compost or mulch to the surface of the soil after planting and before covering it with granite or rock (keep the mulch a few inches away from the stem or tree trunk).
 Check with your local plant nursery for the best results.
 Don’t forget to look for local fall plant sales put on by botanical gardens or others.
-We’ve including a listing of dates and locations below.
+We’ve included a listing of dates and locations on the microsite.

 What are the Benefits of Low-Water-Use Plants?